Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 Rule Evolution #

-.cursorrules should evolve with your project.
-When Composer makes a mistake more than once, add or tighten a rule.
-Keep a comment log at the top:
+My .cursorrules files evolve with each project.
+When Composer makes a mistake more than once, I add or tighten a rule.
+I keep a changelog at the top:

 Global vs Project Rules #

-• Global rules: Personal preferences ("Prefer early returns", "Use explicit types")
+- Global rules: My personal preferences ("Prefer early returns", "Use explicit types")

 Project rules override global rules.
-This lets you maintain consistency across your personal workflow while respecting each project's unique architecture.
+This lets me maintain consistency across my personal workflow while respecting each project's unique architecture.

-Agent Mode: When to Let Cursor Drive #
+Agent Mode: When I Let Cursor Drive #

-Agent mode is for tasks where the path isn't obvious upfront—migrations, bug hunts, pattern propagation across a codebase.
+I use Agent mode for tasks where the path isn't obvious upfront—migrations, bug hunts, pattern propagation across a codebase.
 It's Composer with planning autonomy, but that autonomy requires guardrails.

 Agent mode represents Cursor's most powerful—and most dangerous—capability.
-Unlike Composer, where you explicitly select files and review before applying, Agent mode explores, plans, and executes with minimal supervision.
-This is exactly what you want for large-scale refactors, and exactly what can go sideways without proper constraints.
+Unlike Composer, where I explicitly select files and review before applying, Agent mode explores, plans, and executes with minimal supervision.
+This is exactly what I want for large-scale refactors, and exactly what can go sideways without proper constraints.

-• You don't know exactly which files need changing ("Find all deprecated foo() usage")
+- I don't know exactly which files need changing ("Find all deprecated

-• You know exactly which files to change (use Composer instead)
+- I know exactly which files to change (I use Composer instead)

-• The change is simple and contained (use tab completion or Composer)
+- The change is simple and contained (I use tab completion or Composer)

 Step 1: Planning Phase

-Always start with a planning prompt.
-Don't let the agent just start editing:
+I always start with a planning prompt.
+I don't let the agent just start editing:

-2. Identify the new session-based pattern we should follow
+- Identify the [new pattern] we should follow

-Review the plan.
-If it looks wrong or incomplete, refine the prompt.
-Only proceed when the plan is solid.
+I review the plan.
+If it looks wrong or incomplete, I refine the prompt.
+Only when the plan is solid do I proceed.

 Step 2: Execution Phase

-Once you approve the plan, let the agent execute:
+Once I approve the plan, I let the agent execute:

-If tests fail, fix them before proceeding to the next batch.
+- Constraint: If tests fail, stop and fix them before proceeding to the next batch

 Step 3: Verification Phase